pip-services/pip-services-docs/content/en/dart/data/persistence/_index.md

 #### [IdentifiableFilePersistence](identifiable_file_persistence)
 Abstract persistence component that stores data in flat files and implements a number of CRUD operations over data items with unique ids.
-The data items must implement the [IIdentifiable interface][IIdentifiable](../../commons/data/iidentifiable)
+The data items must implement the [IIdentifiable](../../commons/data/iidentifiable) interface.

 #### [IdentifiableMemoryPersistence](identifiable_memory_persistence)
 Abstract persistence component that stores data in memory and implements a number of CRUD operations over data items with unique ids.
-The data items must implement the [IIdentifiable interface][IIdentifiable](../../commons/data/iidentifiable)
+The data items must implement the [IIdentifiable](../../commons/data/iidentifiable) interface.

 #### [JsonFilePersister](json_file_persister)
 Persistence component that loads and saves data from/to a flat file.